DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - 🏔️**Extensible Access Control Markup Language (XACML)** is used to describe access controls.
 XACML is the eXtensible Access Control Markup Language, an OASIS standard used for access control decisions

 - 5.6.3 Kerberos: 🔄 Clients wants to access a Windows Server ➡️ Client sends a request to AS (part of KDC) ➡️ AS verifies client and responds with TGT (TGT allows authenticated users to request access to services.) ➡️ Client sends the TGT to TGS (part of the KDC) ➡️ TGS decrypts the TGT, verify the client, sends a service ticket and Session Key to client ➡️ client sends the service ticket and a new authenticator (encrypted with the session key) to the Windows server ➡️ The server decrypts the service ticket with its own secret key and verifies the client's identity using the authenticator ➡️ CLient is granted access to the server if all OK. 🔄 If the client has already authenticated to the KDC and wants access to another server, the client sends its existing valid TGT to the KDC and requests access to the resource.
-    - **Kerberos** is a network authentication protocol widely used in corporate and private networks and found in many LDAP and directory services solutions such as Microsoft Active Directory
+    - **Kerberos** is a network authentication protocol widely used in corporate and private networks and found in many LDAP and directory services solutions such as Microsoft Active Directory.
+Kerberos is an open protocol that was developed at MIT for Single Sign-On (SSO) within a business.
+It is the protocol that Microsoft built its Active Directory (AD) on.
     - It provides single sign-on and uses cryptography to strengthen the authentication process
     - Kerberos uses port 📝88
     - The primary purpose of Kerberos is authentication, since it allows users to prove their identity.